EbukaOkoli01/Cal_Mart_SQL_Project/Insights/section_F_subquery_question.md

 <b> Q23.
 Find suppliers whose average product price is higher than any other supplier’s average (use > ANY). </b>
 ### <i> Explanation </i>
-This question aims to discover which supplier(s) have an average price higher than any other supplier's price.
-To solve this, I used CTE and subquery.
-The CTE is to obtain the average price of of each supplier hence the avg_supplier_price CTE.
-Then the subquery is a repetition of the query in the avg_supplier_price
-CTE.
-Now with the EXECUTION query
+This question aims to identify suppliers whose average product price is higher than the average price of other suppliers.
+To achieve this, a CTE (Common Table Expression) is used to calculate the average price for each supplier (avg_supplier_price).
+Then, a subquery is used in the WHERE clause with > ANY to compare each supplier’s average price against the averages of all suppliers.
+Only suppliers whose average price is higher than at least one other supplier’s average are returned.

 ### <i> Query: </i>